G-Ray/hyperdb/ARCHITECTURE.md

 Alice's seq=3 entry to find any other key in the database.
 In the last example, there were two heads (Alice's seq=2 and Bob's seq=0); both of which would need to be read internally in order to locate any key in the database.

+Now there is only one "head": Alice's feed at seq 3.

 ## Authorization